The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Can you keep a moose as a pet?

-There are a couple of reasons why it would be very difficult to keep a moose as a pet.
+There are a couple of reasons why keeping a moose as a pet would be difficult.
 While it is more or less similar to a horse or cow, this animal cannot be domesticated.

-The first reason that takes them off the list of domesticated animals is their complicated diet.
+Their complicated diet is the first reason that takes them off the list of domesticated animals.
 Moose prefer to feed on woody vegetation, and this can be problematic.
-These plants cannot feed them in seclusion; they have to be set free to browse on a variety of plants.
+These plants cannot provide them with seclusion; they must be set free to browse various plants.

 Unlike other animals in the ruminant family, moose cannot feed on hay.
 The reason for this is that they cannot digest it.
 If you happened to feed moose hay, the ultimate result would be death.